wp-plugins/app-store-assistant/readme.txt

 * Added: Change file type to png if tiff supplied by app store WP_Image_Editor
 * Added: Random Post generator (randomally picks an app that you don't already have a post for) [Thanks AslanDoma]
 * Added: Shortcode tags can now overide the Store/Language chosen [Thanks crisf86]
-* Added: Option to add a position number for the results from a ATOM feed [Thanks 2020media]
 * Changed: Sped up Reset of Featured Images (Using log system)
 * Changed: Accepted jpeg for images
 * Changed: All images now saved as png